mikebowler/jekyll_jirametrics/quickstart.md

   Downloading primary issues for board 2
     Downloaded 1-2 of 2 issues to target/sample_issues/
   Downloading linked issues for board 2
-Full output from downloader in downloader.log
+Full output from downloader in jirametrics.log
 Sample
 ```